 What do those terms mean, you ask?
 Here’s a short breakdown:

-Substantive (structural) editing means looking at a piece of text on a chapter-by-chapter or paragraph-by-paragraph level to make sure its central argument is clear.
-This means that when I review your text, I will focus on things like pacing, tone, format, and structure, and determine if parts of your text need to be expanded, removed, rearranged, or rewritten.
+- Substantive editing means looking at content to make sure its central argument is clear.
+This means that I focus on things like tone, format, and structure, and provide suggestions on whether content needs to be expanded, removed, rearranged, or rewritten.

-Line (stylistic) editing means looking at text on a line-by-line basis to make sure it reads smoothly and uses language appropriate to the reader.
-This means that I will focus on things like removing the passive voice, cutting repetitive phrases, and clarifying meaning.
+- Line editing means looking at writing on a line-by-line basis to make sure it reads smoothly.
+This means that I focus on things like removing the passive voice, cutting repetitive phrases, and clarifying meaning.

-Copy editing means correcting errors in grammar, punctuation, and spelling.
-However, it also means ensuring consistent formatting in text and fixing errors in non-text elements like photos and captions, references, graphs, and tables.
+- Copy editing means correcting errors in grammar, punctuation, and spelling.
+However, it also involves formatting text for consistency and fixing errors in non-text elements like photos, captions, references, graphs, and tables.